- The Washington Times - Tuesday, October 28, 2025

 Advertisement

-Homeland Security said its personnel handled things by the book as they tried to deal with as many as 100 “rioters.”
+Homeland Security said its personnel handled the situation by the book as they tried to deal with as many as 100 “rioters.”

 “Agents properly used their training.
 The use of chemical munitions was conducted in full accordance with CBP policy and was necessary to ensure the safety of both law enforcement and the public,” the department said in releasing the video.

-Much of the video was compiled from clips from body cameras already issued to agents.
+Much of the video was compiled from clips from body cameras issued to agents.

-Judge Ellis seemed particularly intent on making sure their use is universal.
-Chief Bovino said nearly all of the agents in the enforcement surge have them, but the judge said she wants that coverage to be complete by this Friday.
-That, she said, includes Chief Bovino himself.
+Judge Ellis seemed particularly intent on ensuring the universal use of body cameras.
+Chief Bovino said nearly all the agents in the enforcement surge have the cameras, but the judge said she wanted coverage to be complete by Friday.
+That, she said, includes Chief Bovino.

 Advertisement

-She also ordered the government to turn over reports on use-of-force incidents and arrests made against people for hindering Homeland Security’s operations.
+She ordered the government to turn over reports on use-of-force incidents and arrests of people hindering Homeland Security’s operations.

 The clashes between protesters and federal officers have intensified amid Democratic leaders’ calls for resistance to Mr. Trump’s immigration plans.

-Residents have swarmed locations as personnel from U.S. Immigration and Customs Enforcement or Customs and Border Protection, the two main agencies with immigration arrest powers, attempt to go after deportation targets.
+Residents have swarmed locations as personnel from U.S. Immigration and Customs Enforcement or Customs and Border Protection, the two main agencies with immigration arrest powers, attempt to pursue deportation targets.

-Some residents protest — often profanely — while others attempt to use their bodies to hinder federal officers.
-And still others have been caught on camera throwing projectiles or launching mortar-style fireworks.
+Some residents protest, often profanely, while others attempt to use their bodies to hinder federal officers.
+Others have been caught on camera throwing projectiles or launching mortar-style fireworks.

 Advertisement

-Acting ICE Director Todd Lyons told The Washington Times earlier this month that kind of behavior wouldn’t be acceptable in relation to any other law enforcement agency.
+Acting ICE Director Todd Lyons told The Washington Times earlier this month that this kind of behavior wouldn’t be acceptable to any other law enforcement agency.

 “You wouldn’t go out to the metro police department here in Washington, D.C., and just randomly interfere in a traffic stop.
 You’d be arrested,” he said.
 “But here you have people actively showing up to assault, ram their vehicles into ICE agents and officers, who weren’t even involved in that situation.”

-Lawyers for the protesters said Tuesday that it’s Homeland Security personnel who are spurring the violent clashes by being too quick to use aggressive tactics.
+Attorneys for the protesters said Tuesday that Homeland Security personnel are spurring the violent clashes by being too quick to use aggressive tactics.

 The disruptions have prodded Mr. Trump to try to federalize and deploy the National Guard to protect the federal officers in the Chicago area.

 A separate district judge has placed a hold on that deployment.
-The Justice Department has asked the Supreme Court to intervene and allow the deployment to move ahead.
+The Justice Department has asked the Supreme Court to intervene and allow the deployment to proceed.

 • Stephen Dinan can be reached at sdinan@washingtontimes.com.